- Home

 Immunity trends, are they worth the hype?

 The health and wellness industry is constantly growing.
-Globally, it was worth over $4.4 trillion back in 2020 and is set to grow to nearly $7 trillion by 2025.
+Globally, it was worth over $4.4 trillion USD back in 2020 and is expected to reach nearly $9 trillion USD by 2028.

-The Global Immunity Trends for 2022 and Beyond report suggests that the interest in immune system health is likely to stick around – which is good news.
+According Innova’s 360 research the interest in immune system health is likely to stick around, as consumers tend to focus on ‘Prioritising prevention’.
 Our immune system should be looked after all year round.
 But, what trends are worth our money?
 Here’s some food for thought.

 Ginger shots, juice cleanses, collagen, supplements…do they really work?

 Products that boost our immune system are in high demand in Australia and around the globe, suggesting that immunity is still front and centre in most people’s minds.
-In 2021, more than one in two global consumers cited ’immune health’ as their main reason for purchasing ‘healthy lifestyle products’.
+A recent Innova survey found that 39% of supplement users take them to support their immune system—making it the second most common reason for supplement use, just behind maintaining overall health.

 Let us help you separate the real deal from the ‘not-worth-the-hype’…or your money!